jupyter/docker-stacks/README.md

 ## Quick Start

-If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases:
+If you're familiar with Docker, have it configured, and know exactly what you'd like to run, one of these commands should get you up and running:

 ```
-# Foreground mode:
+# Run an ephemeral Jupyter Notebook server in a Docker container in the terminal foreground.
+# Note that any work saved in the container will be lost when it is destroyed with this config.
 # -ti: pseudo-TTY+STDIN open.
 # -rm: remove the container on exit.
 # -p: publish port to the host
 docker run -ti --rm -p 8888:8888 jupyter/<your desired stack>:<git-sha-tag>

-# And mount current directory into 'work' directory in image
+# Run a Jupyter Notebook server in a Docker container in the terminal foreground.
+# Any files written to ~/work in the container will be saved to the current working
+# directory on the host.
 docker run -ti --rm -p 8888:8888 -v "$PWD":/home/jovyan/work jupyter/<your desired stack>:<git-sha-tag>

-# Bagkground mode:
+# Run an ephemeral Jupyter Notebook server in a Docker container in the background.
+# Note that any work saved in the container will be lost when it is destroyed with this config.
 # -d: detach, run container in background.
 # -P: Publish all exposed ports to random ports
 docker run -d -P jupyter/<your desired stack>:<git-sha-tag>